0xlews/secpy-tools/Rc4_Crypt/README.md

 1. `operation`: Specify whether you want to "encrypt" or "decrypt" a message.
 2. `key`: Enter the encryption/decryption key as a string.
-3. `message`: Provide the message you want to encrypt or the ciphertext in hexadecimal format for decryption.
+3. `message`: Provide the message you want to encrypt or the ciphertext for decryption.

 #### Encryption Example: